jwaldroop/phishing-url-project/README.md

 It is important to note that the original validation split for X and y *are not* used at all during the model fit.
 The data split ends up being 52.5% training, 22.5% validation, and the remaining 25% being held out for model evaluation and predictions.
 This has been done in the hopes of mitigating overfitting.

-The batch size (how many rows are fed into the model at a time) is set to 150.
-The model is set to run for 500 epochs -this is where the early stopping callback function plays an important role.
-While the model does not have many rows being fed in at once, the high number of epochs with a generous patience level allows the model to have time to learn.I didn't change the Adam optimizer algorithm's learning rate from 0.001, to retain algorithm integrity.
-With the early stopping callback applied, no matter the number of features, the model never came close to breaking 200 epochs during model fitting, much less 500.
+The batch size (how many rows are fed into the model at a time) is set to 1500.
+The model is set to run for 250 epochs - this is where the early stopping callback function plays an important role.
+I didn't change the Adam optimizer algorithm's learning rate from 0.001, to retain algorithm integrity.
+With the early stopping callback applied, no matter the number of features, the model never came close to reaching the 200th epoch.

 ### Model Evaluation
 Again using the TensorFlow Keras library and the evaluate() function, after the model had completed fitting, both the testing and validation data were evaluated on what the model had learned during fitting.
 This is the first time the model encountered the original 25% validation data.
 The evaluate() function returned the same metrics that the model measured during fitting - binary cross-entropy as 'loss', binary accuracy, and AUC.